barreiros/VibeWhisper/memory-bank/progress.md

 _This file documents what currently works, what is left to build, the overall status, and any known issues or bugs._

-## What Works (as of 2025-04-02 - Transcription Prompt Setting Added)
+## What Works (as of 2025-04-02 - Concurrent Transcription Handling Updated)

 - **Application Structure:** Refactored Electron app structure using manager classes (`src/core/`) and ES Modules in the main process.
 - **Settings UI:**